MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ###### App registration secrets

 An app registration often has a _secret_ assigned to it.
 The secret is used as a key for authentication, and it has an expiration date.
-Therefore, you need to plan how to rotate the key on a regular basis and how to communicate the new key to authorized users.
+Therefore, you need to plan how to rotate the key regularly and how to communicate the new key to authorized users.

 You also need to be concerned with where to securely store the secret.
 An organizational password vault, such as [Azure Key Vault](/azure/key-vault/general/basic-concepts), is an excellent choice.